Quick decision guide before you proceed further

 Where you'll see it: College debate societies, World Universities Debating Championship, and British parliamentary tradition.

-Less a head to head match and more a simulated legislative session.
-You sit in a chamber with 15 to 20 other competitors, "introduce" pieces of mock legislation, deliver three minute speeches for or against each bill, and vote.
-A presiding officer manages the floor.
-The skill being tested is closer to extemporaneous speaking than traditional debate: you need to react to the speeches that came before yours and avoid repeating points already made.
+Congressional debate is a simulated legislative session where 15 to 20 competitors introduce mock legislation, deliver timed speeches for or against each bill, and vote.
+The skill being tested is closer to extemporaneous speaking than traditional head-to-head debate.

 Segment | Time |